How Much Are House Removal Costs In Newport?

-It's good to know that the cheapest day to move house in Newport is a Sunday, with the average cost £717.
+It's good to know that the cheapest day to move house in Newport is a Sunday, with an average cost £717.
 Sunday is often the least popular day to move as conveyancing and estate agent offices are usually closed, reducing the level of communication in the property chain.

 Wednesday and Saturday are amongst the cheapest days to move, costing £770 and £774.
 Fill out our quick and easy form today and you’ll save both time and money when comparing Newport removal quotes.compare now

 What is The Best Time of Year To Move in Newport?

 According to our data, the best time of year to move to Newport is during the summer, with 31% of our users moving in either June, July or August - with August proving to be the most popular month overall.

 This could largely be down to school holidays, but it could also be due to the fact that the weather is most likely to be good on these, with longer days and less chance of rain.